m-mizutani/ghnotify/README.md

 # ghnotify

-General GitHub event notification tool to Slack with [Open Policy Agent](https://github.com/open-policy-agent/opa) and [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/).
+`ghnotify` is a general GitHub event notification tool to Slack with [Open Policy Agent](https://github.com/open-policy-agent/opa) and [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/).
 There are a lot of notification tools from GitHub to Slack.
-However, in most case, notification rules are deeply integrated with source code implementation and customization by end-user is limited. `ghnotify` uses generic policy language Rego and OPA as runtime to separate implementation and policy completely.
+However, in most case, notification rules are deeply integrated with source code implementation and customization of notification rule by end-user is limited.

+`ghnotify` uses generic policy language Rego and OPA as runtime to separate implementation and policy completely.
+Therefore, `ghnotify` can handle and notify **all type of GitHub event**, not only issue/PR comments but also such as following events according to your Rego policy.

+- GitHub Actions success/failure
+- deploy key creation
+- push to specified branch
+- add/remove a label
+- repository creation, archived, transferred
+- team modification
+- a new GitHub App installation

-## Usage
+## Setup

-### 1) Retrieve incoming webhook URL of Slack
+### 1) Retrieve Bot User OAuth Token of Slack

-Setup incoming webhook according to https://api.slack.com/messaging/webhooks and note *incoming webhook URL*.
+Create your Slack bot and keep *OAuth Tokens for Your Workspace* in *OAuth & Permissions* page.

 ### 2) Creating Rego policy